DevMate/DevMateKit/README.md

 3\.
 Build and run your application.
 Send a feedback message as you defined in previous step.
 If everything was done correctly, your message will be displayed in [Feedback Management](http://docs.devmate.com/v1.0/docs/feedback-management) DevMate section.

+You can learn more on feedback setup and configuration in [wiki article](https://github.com/DevMate/DevMateKit/wiki/Feedback).

 ##Updates Setup

 To keep user of your app updated, do the following.

 1. Add **com.devmate.UpdateInstaller.xpc** component to your project.
-Read more [here](http://docs.devmate.com/v1.0/docs/updates#install-necessary-xpc-components) if you need help.

 2. Add new Object component from _'Object library'_ to your main XIB file and change its class name to `SUUpdater`.

 3. Build and run your application and try to update.

+Refer to [wiki article](https://github.com/DevMate/DevMateKit/wiki/Updates) if you need more help.